kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

 You can use as many or as few of these directives as makes sense for your specific application, simply listing each in the HTTP header, separating directives with semicolons.
 You'll want to make sure that you list _all_ required resources of a specific type in a _single_ directive.
 If wrote something like `script-src https://host1.com; script-src https://host2.com` the second directive would simply be ignored. `script-src https://host1.com https://host2.com` would correctly specify both origins as valid.

-If, for example, you have an application that loads all of it's resources from a content delivery network (say, `https://cdn.example.net`), and know that you don't need `iframe`d content or any plugins at all, then your policy might look like the following:
+If, for example, you have an application that loads all of it's resources from a content delivery network (say, `https://cdn.example.net`), and know that you don't need framed content or any plugins at all, then your policy might look like the following:

-    Content-Security-Policy: default-src https://cdn.example.net; frame-src 'none'; object-src 'none' Implementation Details
+    Content-Security-Policy: default-src https://cdn.example.net; frame-src 'none'; object-src 'none'

+### Implementation Details

 Before moving further, it's important to note that the canonical header I've used in the examples is `Content-Security-Policy`, but current browsers have implemented the feature behind a prefix: Firefox uses `X-Content-Security-Policy`, and WebKit-based browsers (Safari and Chrome) use `X-WebKit-CSP`.
 The implementations are quite similar, however, and are converging rapidly on the standard.
 This article will continue to use `Content-Security-Policy`, as browsers will migrate to that header, but the prefixes are essential for the moment.